trsoluti/SoloCardGameSimulator/Assets/README.md

 Depending on your operating system, you may need to update the build target.
 Accept the request.

-Use Unity to run the game
+Use Unity to run the game.

 ## How to interact with the game

+To move cards and tokens, press down the mouse over the item and drag.
+Lifting the mouse will drop it.

 To deal a card from the deck, click on the deck and drag.
 The "top" card will be dealt and will move with the mouse.